-In the area of production, several African women have positioned themselves as important players in the world of animation cinema, as animation filmmakers, creative producers and business partners.
+While animation cinema is not yet well developed in Africa, several African women have positioned themselves as important players in this domain, as animation filmmakers, creative producers and business partners.
 Cilia Sawadogo of German-Burkinabé descent, based in Montreal, draws from the rich oral tradition of Africa, and the everyday experiences of Quebec.
 Malian Kadiatou Konaté works both in documentary and animation.
 Her puppet animation film L’Enfant terrible (1993) traces the mischievous adventures of a little boy.
 Aïda Ndiaye co-directs Pictoon, the Dakar-based animation film company created in 1998.
 In 2000, Isabelle Rorke co-founded Anamazing Workshop, an animation production company in South Africa.

 Pioneer Cilia Sawadogo who made her first film in 1992, had this to say about how she came to animation filmmaking:

 At first, I wanted to work in television, but afterwards I found that it was much more interesting to work in animation because I draw quite a bit.
 I genuinely like drawing and I think that it is a way to express oneself and to be able to express universal ideas.
 There are many of my films that don't have dialogue and this allows me to touch a larger audience, such as… Le joueur de cora (The Cora Player).
 (1)